-The Advisory Committee would be made up of six representatives from existing scheme areas within the Te Kāuru area (including one from within the eastern scheme areas) as well as two representatives from Carterton District Council, three from Masterton District Council, two from GWRC and two iwi representatives.
+The Advisory Committee will be made up of seven representatives from river management groups (renaming of existing scheme committees) within the Te Kāuru Upper Ruamāhanga area (including one from within the eastern scheme areas).
+It will also include two representatives from Carterton District Council, three from Masterton District Council, two from GWRC and two iwi representatives.